-- Any smoke alarm that was manufactured more that 10 years ago must be replaced with a photoelectric smoke alarm.
+- Any smoke detector that was manufactured more than 10 years ago must be replaced with a photoelectric smoke detector.

-- Smoke alarms must be located in the passage way adjacent to a bedroom, and at least one smoke alarm must be on each level of your home.
+- Smoke detectors must be located in the passage way adjacent to a bedroom, and at least one smoke detector must be on each level of your home.

-- It’s also recommended that smoke alarms are installed in all of the bedrooms, and all smoke alarms are interconnected so that if one alarm goes off they all go off.
+- It’s also recommended that smoke detectors are installed in all of the bedrooms, and all smoke detectors are interconnected.

 Smoke Alarm Legislation – Important Dates